Learn about Crowdmark in person! Check out our upcoming live events.

 Here are the steps to set up a synchronous assessment:

-4. Complete your assessment question setup in the Questions page.
-Click Save and go to dashboard.
+2. Complete your assessment question setup in the Questions tab.
+Click Schedule your assessment.

 Congratulations!
 You’ve now set a synchronous assessment, where there is one set start and end time for everyone.
 If you have students who require extra time, you can change due dates on an individual basis using the instructions here: Accommodation options for assigned assessments